pretix/pretix/README.rst

 The code in this repository is published under the terms of the Apache License.
 See the LICENSE file for the complete license text.

-This project is maintained by Raphael Michel <mail@raphaelmichel.de>.
+This project is maintained by Raphael Michel.
 See the AUTHORS file for a list of all the awesome folks who contributed to this project.

 .. _installation guide: https://docs.pretix.eu/en/latest/admin/installation/index.html
 .. _developer documentation: https://docs.pretix.eu/en/latest/development/index.html